 We had a wide-ranging and silly conversation, just a couple of valley boys shooting the shit.

 It's been a while since I regaled you with tales from Roginia.
 I'm in between jobs and planes of existence.
 A brief trip though history, and we're in the present talking about the increase in humidity in LA.
 Not cool.
-The whole point was to get away from such things, but can you do?
+The whole point was to get away from such things, but what can you do?
 Demoisturize LA!
-I talk about a workout plan I've decided to try and stick to an reminisce about the time I was the most hated creature in all of New York City- the hurt able-bodied person taking forever to go down to the subway.
+I talk about a workout plan I've decided to try and reminisce about the time I was the most hated creature in all of New York City- the hurt, able-bodied person taking forever to go down the stairs to the subway.

 Apologies for the audio, I was talking into the mic like some kind of freak.
 I snuck away from my duties as a government agent in order to talk about the most important thing on my mind, my hair.
 We go from my hair to THE Hair to the Chief, and touch about how impeachment may be inevitable or just not happen, whatever!
 I like plants, by the way, one of my favorite plants is called the Wandering Jew, maybe because no matter how hard you try to kill it, it ends up running global finance!

 Lots of dong waggling going on in the Korean peninsula, and I waggle my own dong, my history dong, and explore the history of the Konflict between the two Koreas.
 I then surreptitiously slip in a discussion about stealthing and then onto a recent scientific discovery that allows us to sift ancient hominid DNA from cave floors.
 What does this all mean?
 Does it have to mean anything?
 Yes, but only because we're compelled too.
 I really have no answers!
 Anybody who says they do is automatically suspect.